csc302-2021f-tbd/Accessibility-Checking-Tool/docs/progress/A3's Progress.md

  ## How we've met the acceptance criteria:
   - For every implemented plugin we have a corresponding .test.js file ran using jest.
 All these files are in /tests.
 Every test file runs only its plugin, and runs different test pages found in /samplepages.
-Some pages have no errors and some have errors in different ways to show that our code successfuly detects errors in clear and corner cases.
+Some pages have no errors and some have errors in different ways to show that our code successfully detects errors in clear and corner cases.
 All the tests can be ran by running sh test.sh from the root dir.